Keeper-Security/kcm-branding/README.md

 and provides examples of changing colors, fonts, and the login screen logo for the application.

-Documentation is available at the link below: https://docs.keeper.io/keeper-connection-manager/advanced-configuration/custom-branding
+Detailed documentation is available at the link below:

+https://docs.keeper.io/keeper-connection-manager/advanced-configuration/custom-branding